 5. Utilize the four-box method

 Have you ever heard of the four-box method?
 It’s one of my favorites!
 It’s simple enough that it’s something you can teach your kids to do too.
 First, start by creating four different piles: keep, toss, donate, relocate/organize.
 This method will keep you disciplined enough to make a decision about every single item you own.
 At the end, everything will have a place and there will no longer be random items scattered all around your house.
 It’ll be easier for you to find things and your kids won’t have a meltdown when they can’t find their favorite toy or crayons when they want to color.
+The four-box method is a huge time saver when it’s time to declutter your home.

 A simple task like dusting can make a huge difference and instantly transform a space.